 This is a situation many if not most crypto users find themselves in during tax time.
 If this is you, Ledgible can help.
 Ledgible Crypto Tax allows filers to quickly (and securely) connect all of their wallets and exchanges and automatically generate the necessary tax reports, specifically for upload into TurboTax!

-You can learn more about Ledgible Crypto Tax here.
+You can learn more about Ledgible Crypto Tax and why its the best crypto tax turbo tax integration, here.

 Once you use Ledgible to generate all of your reports, you can import your reports on the crypto screen in TurboTax.
 You'll land on a screen something like this:

 Ledgible Crypto Tax will give you every report you need to upload to TurboTax to document all of your crypto transactions in your existing tax year.
 Once you upload the reports to TurboTax, the program will automatically compile everything and give you a summary of your cryptocurrency sales that you're going to be taxed on, like this